claudiarella/academic-kickstart/content/home/experience.md

 """

 [[experience]]
-  title = "Experimental Particle Physics Research Internship" company = "PADME @ INFN – LNF" company_url = "http://padme.lnf.infn.it"
+  title = "Research Internship in Experimental Particle Physics" company = "PADME @ INFN – LNF" company_url = "http://padme.lnf.infn.it"
   location = "Frascati, Italy"
   date_start = "2017-09-01"
   date_end = "2017-11-30"
   description = """
   Contributed to the development of a Monte Carlo optical simulation of the Small-Angle Calorimeter of PADME's detector using simulation software Geant4 and programming language C++.
 Characterised the performance of a single PbF2 crystal attached to a Hamamatsu R13478UV photomultiplier tube with focus on time and energy resolutions using data analysis software ROOT.
 PADME (Positron Annihilation into Dark Matter Experiment) is a positron-on-target collision experiment searching for dark photon production at high intensity at the DAFNE Beam Test Facility.
+Supervised by Prof Mauro Raggi (Sapienza University of Rome).
   """

 +++